Instantons and Annular Khovanov Homology: The Spectral Sequence

 Now we are ready to prove our main result: \begin{THE} Let $L\subset A\times I$ be a link and $\overline{L}$ be its mirror image.
-For each $i\in \mathbb{Z}$, there is a spectral sequence whose $E_2$-page is the annular Khovanov homology $\AKh(\overline{L},i;\mathbb{C})$ and which converges to the annular instanton Floer homology $\AHI(L,i)$. \end{THE} \begin{proof} Notice that we have an identification
+For each $i\in \mathbb{Z}$, there is a spectral sequence whose $E_2$-page is the annular Khovanov homology $\AKh(\overline{L},i;\mathbb{C})$ and which converges to the annular instanton Floer homology $\AHI(L,i)$. \end{THE} \begin{proof} Notice that we have a grading-preserving identification of vector spaces

 where $\bar{v}=(1,\cdots,1)-v$.
-By Proposition \ref{AHI-ss}, Proposition \ref{unknot-gen} and Proposition \ref{vwTQFT}, we know the cube for the $E_1$-page of the spectral sequence is almost the same as the cube used to define $\AKh(\overline{L};\mathbb{C})$ except the sign correction term in the differential.
+We want to compare the differential on the $E_1$-page of the spectral sequence in Proposition \ref{AHI-ss} and the differential used to define $\AKh(\overline{L};\mathbb{C})$.
+We already know the cobordism $S_{vu}$ is the union of a pair of pants cobordism and a product cobordism.
+Using Proposition \ref{homotopy-dep}, we may also assume $S_{vu}$ splits: the pair of pants part and the product part are included in disjoint subspace $S^1\times D_1$ and $S^1\times D_2$ of $S^1\times D$.
+Since the isomorphism \eqref{link-sum} is natural with respect to split cobordisms, so $\AHI(S_{vu})$ can be calculated using Proposition \ref{unknot-gen} and Proposition \ref{vwTQFT}.
+Therefore we know the cube for the $E_1$-page of the spectral sequence is almost the same as the cube used to define $\AKh(\overline{L};\mathbb{C})$ except the sign correction term in the differential.
 The differential on the $E_1$-page is

 The differential on $CKh(\overline{L})$ is